 It will diminish to our level by 2060 and keep falling.

-So, what do you think?
-Want to make a bet?
+So, want to make a bet?